careerbuilder/DataScienceAPIDocumentation/SemanticSearch.md

 HTTP method: GET or POST
 Parameters (query/form):
 -        query (required) : query to parse and from which to infer meaning
 -        version (required for 0.8) : version to use.
-Ignored if using 1.0, which instead reads the version from the Accept header as in CB API standards.
+Ignored if using 1.0, which instead reads the version from the Accept header as per CB API standards.
 -	 language (optional) : In 1.0, two letter language code followed by underscore, followed by two letter country code.
 Required to use personalized overrides.
 Defaults to en_us.
 Currently, allowed values are en_us, en_gb, fr_fr, de_de, and nl_nl.
 -	 user_id (optional) : In 1.0, user id for which to look up personalized overrides.
 Defaults to null.